Post Traumatic Stress Disorder Compensation (PTSD)

 We handle all psychiatric cases on a no win no fee basis; if we do not win your claim, you will not have to pay us a penny.

 If you have suffered serious psychiatric injury or post traumatic stress disorder and you think you may be entitled to compensation, contact Freeclaim Solicitors today.
-You can call our 24 hour helpline on 0800 612 7340 or fill in our online enquiry form.
+You can call FREE on 0800 612 7340 or fill in our online enquiry form.

 Freeclaim serious injury solicitors have experience in helping victims of psychiatric injury claim compensation.
 In one case, we successfully claimed £450,000 (after rejecting an initial compensation offer of £200,000) on behalf of our client who suffered chronic Post Traumatic Stress Disorder whilst serving as a soldier in the British Army.
 Our client was involved in a military incident where he lost consciousness whilst trying to save the life of an army colleague in a fire.